learn-co-students/rails-bootstrap-theme-tutorial-ios-0216/README.md

 ![CSS Sprockets](/images/Screen Shot 2015-08-28 at 11.58.20 AM.png)

+The last step is to ensure that all of the theme's CSS files are included locally in the `vendor/assets/stylesheets` folder.
+In Rival, I copied every file from `Site/assets/css`, as well as `Site/assets/boostrap/css/bootstrap.min.css`, into my `vendor/assets/stylesheets` folder.
+This will be different for each Bootstrap theme.

 ### Javascript Dependencies

 We'll want to follow the same process for our Javascript `script` tags.
 Let's copy them into a new document.